-- 1. Primary prevention activities funded with SAPTBG must utilize the SPF process and be directed at individuals not identified to be in need of treatment. - 2.
-Funded prevention activities must utilize the six primary prevention strategies identified in 45 CFR §96.125 and be provided in a variety of settings for both the general population as well as targeting sub-groups who are at high risk for substance use.
+- 1. Primary prevention activities funded with SAPTBG must utilize the SPF process and be directed at individuals not identified to need treatment. - 2.
+Funded prevention activities must utilize primary prevention strategies identified in 45 CFR §96.125 and be provided in a variety of settings for both the general population as well as targeting sub-groups who are at high risk for substance use.
+3. Funded prevention activities must emphasize and utilize evidence-based practices for prevention

-- 3. Funded prevention activities must emphasize and utilize evidence-based practices for prevention efforts whenever possible. - 4.
+- efforts whenever possible. - 4.
 Ensure that SAPTBG funded community coalitions and their workforce are offered training specific to federal confidentiality and charitable choice (42 CFR parts 2 and 54) including the penalties for noncompliance. - 5.
 Federal funds cannot be used to contract with a for-profit entity. - 6.
-Primary prevention strategies that prevent substance use that also positively impacts mental health by linking common risk and protective factors may be funded only if the strategies that have a positive impact on the prevention of substance use.
+Primary prevention strategies that prevent substance use that also positively impacts mental health by linking common risk and protective factors may be funded only if the strategies that have a positive impact on the prevention of substance use. - 7.
+Comprehensive approach to primary prevention may, at times, require all six primary prevention strategies (information dissemination, education, alternative activities, problem identification and referral, community-based process, and environmental) to be funded and implemented, the determination as to whether all, or some of, the six strategies need to be supported, is best determined by DBH and RBHAs in collaboration with communities served.
+DBH encourages the allocation of funding to: - a.
+Reflect state-and-community level data on substance use disorders; - b.
+Respond to, and in align with, prevention programming priorities of individual communities; - c.
+Promote community-based organizations to use all, or select group, of prevention strategies; and - d.
+Impact communities and the state.